go-air/pal/docs/design/func.md

-The idea is that the pointer operations only use addition and tests for Values in order to implement the Mems interface; however, Values in programs may be arbitrary expressions in the target language, which, over the set of all possible executions of the program, may contain any sort of concrete value.
+The idea is that the pointer operations only use addition and tests for index in order to implement the Mems interface; however, index in programs may be arbitrary expressions in the target language, which, over the set of all possible executions of the program, may contain any sort of concrete value.

-A client of pal must decide how to model these concrete values, however any such model will provide the Values interface above.
+A client of pal must decide how to model these concrete index, however any such model will provide the index interface above.

 pal will provide some basic models

-### Const Values
+### Const index

-Constant values, corresponding to types\' offsets.
+Constant index, corresponding to types\' offsets.
 In this model, every load or store to a Mem with non-constant offset are collapsed onto a single Mem with zero offset.
 This is an abstraction which is simple, efficient, and imprecise for containers containing lots of pointers.